-Euro settles near two-year highs; outlook bullish
+FOREX-Euro settles near two-year highs; outlook bullish

 In contrast, the U.S. dollar has been hit by softening US yields and weak data.

 Speculative "short" bets against the U.S. dollar reached the highest since February 2013 last week, according to calculations by Reuters and Commodity Futures Trading Commission data released on Friday.

 "A weaker dollar seems to be the path of least resistance given the soft data coming out of the U.S. and the political uncertainty," said Michael Hewson, chief markets strategist at CMC Markets in London.

 On Monday, the dollar index, measuring the currency's strength against a basket of other currencies, fell to 93.823, its lowest level since June 2016.
 It recovered somewhat to be up 0.1 percent on the day at 93.96.